Length:

 Small evals on day one beat a perfect eval system that you build on day ninety.

-Our Satori + Resvg + Gemini pipeline produces every social post image, every SEO hero, every article cover across eight locales.
-At the start it felt like a nice-to-have.
+Our Satori + Resvg + Gemini pipeline produces every social post image, every SEO hero, and every article cover across eight locales.
+At the start, it felt like a nice-to-have.
 Now it's the difference between shipping one marketing asset per locale per week and shipping dozens.

 But here's the honest part: automation exposes workflow debt.
-Once you can generate assets cheaply, you immediately need a content calendar, a review gate, and a publishing pipeline — otherwise you produce volume and no coherence.
+Once you can generate assets cheaply, you immediately need a content calendar, a review gate, and a publishing pipeline.
+Otherwise, you produce volume with no coherence.

 Build the human workflow before you ramp the generation.
 Not after.

-The single biggest productivity unlock on the build side wasn't a clever prompt — it was building our own Claude Code plugin marketplace.
+The biggest productivity gain on the build side wasn't a clever prompt.
+It was building our own Claude Code plugin marketplace.

 The plantory plugin ships 20+ skills: /plantory:spec-plan, /plantory:board-work, /plantory:blog-article, /plantory:paid-performance-review, /plantory:social-media-posting, and more.
-Each packages a workflow we used to do ad-hoc.
+Each one packages a workflow we used to do ad hoc.

 Why does this work?
-Because prompts are volatile — small wording changes produce different outputs, people forget the shape, new team members can't reproduce what the old team did.
+Because prompts are volatile.
+Small wording changes produce different outputs, people forget the shape, and new team members can't reproduce what the old team did.
 Skills make the workflow reviewable, versioned, and shareable.
 It's the same reason we write functions instead of pasting the same code in five places.

 If you're running AI coding at scale, stop polishing prompts.
 Start shipping skills.